 Most peppers are high in Vitamin C, A and B so they are good for you.
 I recommend the Anaheim pepper for home gardeners because it is easy to grow in raised beds and out in a traditional vegetable garden that gets full sun.

-With all the nutrients value and how easy it is to grow Anaheim peppers I hope you will consider adding them to your home garden in years to come.
-In the meantime, I’ve found some really great looking Anaheim at local produce departments.
-Costco had a super size bag that I’m considering purchasing once my garden is put to rest for the winter.
+With all the nutrients value and how easy it is to grow peppers I hope you will consider adding them to your home garden in years to come.
+In the meantime, you can find many different varieties of peppers at local grocery stores including the anaheim pepper to use in this recipe.